 The Renaissance Street Singers’ Home Page

 Click on items to the left to learn where you can hear us, what we sing, or how to join.
 Listen to our music, and review the FAQ.
 If you like, add a comment or a question to our Guestbook, or just see what others have written.
-If you have time, browse in the Pictures, watch a Video or check out the Links.
+If you have time, browse in the Pictures, watch a Video (complete recent Loft Concerts are available) or check out the Links.

 New York Times, Sunday “Metropolitan” April 7, 2013